Forwarding Logs to an External System

 • host the log monitoring system anywhere that permits you to manage and monitor event broker service logs easily

-Considerations for SysLog Forwarding
+Considerations for Syslog Forwarding

 • You can have up to three target servers to which to forward syslogs.